 Aims of conference

-- Provide a forum for debate on creativity and diversity in clinical skills education and research
+- Provide a forum for debate on innovation and the evidence base for clinical skills teaching and learning

-- Showcase research and best practice in clinical skills education
+- Showcase research and best practice on clinical skills education

-- Gather expert and beginners views on clinical skills education for sharing best practice
+- Gather expert and beginner clinical skills educators for networking

 Work may be submitted for consideration for presentation as:

-- Full research papers – describing evidence based practice
+- Oral research papers – describing evidence based practice and innovation

 - Workshops – practical problems addressed in a ‘hands on’ fashion

-- Abstracts will be reviewed by the Scientific Review Committee and feedback will be given to all submissions.
+Abstracts will be reviewed by the Scientific Review Committee and feedback will be given to all submissions.

-- For abstract specifications please refer to the abstract submission link of the website.
+For abstract specifications please refer to abstract link on conference website.

-- Evidence-based interprofessional collaboration in clinical skills education and practice
+- Interprofessional collaboration in clinical skills education and practice

-Monash Prato Centre is located in an elegant 18th century building, the Palazzo Vaj, in the historic centre of Prato Italy.
+Monash Prato Centre is located in an elegant 18th century building, the Palazzo Vaj, in the historic centre of Prato, Tuscany.
 The centre is 25 minutes by train from Florence.